 Not only are students prepared academically and spiritually, but year after year, PVCP upper school graduates are the recipients of significant academic financial aid upon entering college.
 Since PVCP's inception, 100% of graduates college-bound, with some choosing military service first.
-PVCP's graduates have earned an average of more than $92,000 per student in individual college award offers.
+PVCP's graduates have earned an average of more than $205,000 per student in individual college award offers.
 These graduates go on to become leaders on college campuses and later in the workplace.

 A Well-Rounded Liberal Arts High School Education